Description of the Template and Guide

 -

-A free meeting agenda template for remote team check-in, focused on asking questions instead of reading updates.
+A free meeting agenda template for getting your group on board with a new idea.
 MS Word and online formats.
-Includes an 8-page detailed instruction guide.
+Includes a 9-page detailed instruction guide.

 -